openlegend/core-rules/core/src/08-rewards/01-chapter-eight.md

 Baneful (Disarmed), Damage (Energy), Deadly 1, Weapon (Katana), Special

-**Special**: When attack with the plasmablade exceeds the target's defense by 10 or more, the baneful disarming effect severs the target's limb severed completely.
+**Special**: When an attack with the plasmablade exceeds the target's defense by 10 or more, the baneful disarming effect severs the target's limb  completely and all damage from the attack is lethal.
 They are demoralized (power level 3) for the remainder of the combat and the effect can't be canceled.

 #### Potion of Minor Healing